thekunalraval/email-templates/README.md

-# Here is a preview of one of the templates
+# Here is a preview of one of the templates..
 PLease have a look!